SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 1. With the device-simulation solution still open in Visual Studio, look at each of the following files and descriptions to understand how things work:

     - Visual Studio Project: Services
-        - File Path: Devices.cs
+        - **File Path**: Devices.cs
-        - Description: GetAsync method (line 102) accepts a Device Id and uses it to retrieve the device details from IoT Hub, using the Service SDK's RegistryManager.
+        - **Description**: GetAsync method (line 102) accepts a Device Id and uses it to retrieve the device details from IoT Hub, using the Service SDK's RegistryManager.
 It will optionally retrieve the device twin which can be used to view the current twin properties and update their values.
 CreateAsync method (line 156) is used to provision a new IoT Device, using the RegistryManager.
 It also creates a new device twin containing the IsSimulated tag.
 This is how the IoT Monitor app can differentiate between simulated and physical devices.

     - Visual Studio Project: Services
-        - File Path: DeviceClient.cs
+        - **File Path**: DeviceClient.cs
-        - Description: SendMessageAsync method (line 100) constructs a new Message object that it will send to IoT Hub.
+        - **Description**: SendMessageAsync method (line 100) constructs a new Message object that it will send to IoT Hub.
 It includes the event message properties to include the message content type (JSON), and the schema name, as defined in the device model scripts you edited earlier.
 The microservice running the IoT Hub EventProcessor will look for these values before processing messages and saving them to Cosmos DB.

     - Visual Studio Project: SimulationAgent
-        - File Path: Simulation\\DeviceActor.cs
+        - **File Path**: Simulation\\DeviceActor.cs
-        - Description: Each device is assigned an instance of the DeviceActor class.
-This class manages the following state machine flow (as shown within the MoveNext method
+        - **Description**: Each device is assigned an instance of the DeviceActor class.
+This class manages the following state machine flow (as shown within the MoveNext method).
-            - Connect to IoT Hub
+            - Connect to IoT Hub.
-            - Bootstrap the device to retrieve it, create if necessary, and update the device twin state
+            - Bootstrap the device to retrieve it, create if necessary, and update the device twin state.
-            - Update the device state using the state scripts we created, in order to send telemetry
+            - Update the device state using the state scripts we created, in order to send telemetry.
             - Sends telemetry using the message template provided, as seen in the bus and traffic light device model scripts you edited earlier.
 Uses the DeviceClient class to send the message through the Device SDK for Azure IoT Devices.

     - Visual Studio Project: WebService
-        - File Path: v1\\Controllers\\SimulationsController
+        - **File Path**: v1\\Controllers\\SimulationsController
-        - Description: This web API controller contains REST methods that allow you to retrieve, insert, update, and delete device simulations.
+        - **Description**: This web API controller contains REST methods that allow you to retrieve, insert, update, and delete device simulations.
 The simulation values are updated in Cosmos DB by way of the Simulations service (Services project -- Simulations.cs), which uses the running pcs-storage-adapter service to modify the values in Cosmos DB.
 We will be using this next.

 ### Task 4: Configure and run the Storage Adapter project